-- Coaches present in the buildings. - Administrative teams seek to identify opportunities to get coaches on staff in their buildings.
-Adjustments to the negotiated agreements were made to allow buildings to hire the most qualified candidates despite seniority. - 4.
+- 3. Coaches present in the buildings. - Administrative teams seek to identify opportunities to get coaches on staff in their buildings.
+Adjustments to the negotiated agreements were made to allow buildings to hire the most qualified candidates despite seniority. - It has become clear that we have elementary staff that could assist with our coaching needs.
+We have identified areas to be flexible to assist us in hiring elementary staff as coaches.
+We will continue to expand those opportunities. - 4.
 Right coaches, right places. - Varsity coaches are encouraged to review their programs to identify potential candidates to support and coach the MS programs.
 We have placed some former varsity program coaches at the MS. - 5.
 Revise elementary and middle school physical education program. - In 2014-The district adopted the SPARK PE program.
 SPARK emphasizes physical activity, nutrition plans, and the development of athletic skills and social skills while challenging students to cooperate with one another, and to encourage problem solving and communication.
 Life fitness focus.

-- 6. Rethink middle school season length - During the 2014-15 school year, the building ADs discussed the philosophy behind the current structure of allowing kids to participate in both wrestling and basketball during the winter months versus asking them to choose one or the other.
+- 6. Rethink middle school season length - During the 2014-2015 school year, the building ADs discussed the philosophy behind the current structure of allowing kids to participate in both wrestling and basketball during the winter months versus asking them to choose one or the other.
 At this time we plan to maintain opportunities experience the various ports without the selective process emerging until HS.
 Introduced swimming as a sport this year that ran between wrestling and track.
 We included 6th graders.
 Participation numbers were in the mid-teens.
 Programming will also run this summer.
-Cross country continued this year. - 7.
-Not recommended by committee but being investigated-Investigating 5th and 6th Grade Extramural programs to assist students in gaining earlier structured exposure and skill development in sports offered at the MS and HS level to be implemented during the 2015-16 school year. - Sports focused on will be Football, Soccer, Volleyball, Wrestling, Basketball, Swimming, and Track & Field.
-We piloted the program at Irving starting in March.
-They offered Volleyball (25), Football (30), Soccer (27) on Wednesdays/Thursdays from 3:40-4:40.
-The cost was written into our at-risk grant for 2016-17.
-Met and proposed to the rest of the elementary.
-We plan to implement in all elementary buildings (5th) and MS (6th)
+Cross country continued this year.